juliocesar/rack-pagespeed/README.md

 It parses the response body using [Nokogiri](http://nokogiri.org/), finds every reference to external scripts/stylesheets, locates them in the file system, bundles them, saves the bundle in the application's public directory, and replaces the references in the response for one single reference to the bundle(s).
-Easy bizy.

 # Performance